arungudelli/angularjswiki/content/en/flexlayout/fxLayout.md

   weight = 2
 +++

-In this tutorial we will learn how to use fxLayout API in Angular flex layout with examples
+In this tutorial we will learn how to use fxLayout API in Angular flex layout with examples.

+{{% toc %}}

 ## What is fxLayout API?

 1. fxLayout is a required and necessary API in Angular flex layout, should be used on flex container.
-2. fxLayout defines flow of children element along the main-axis or cross-axis, inside the flex container.
+2. fxLayout defines the flow of children elements along the main-axis or cross-axis, inside the flex container.
 3. Depending upon our layout we can pass four different values to the fxLayout attribute row,column, row-reverse and column-reverse.
 4. In addition to the fxLayout accepts other parameters like wrap and inline.